 There can be few more painful experiences than having your pet go missing.
 No one wants to think about their best friend being stolen, but the sad fact is that hundreds of dogs across the country are taken each year.
 You may be wondering whether some dog breeds are more likely to be taken, and you are completely correct.
 The breeds most likely to be dognapped are the most popular, expensive, friendly, and conveniently sized breeds.
 Read on to find out which pups are most at risk.

 The 10 Dog Breeds Most Likely to be Stolen

 1. French Bulldog

 According to the AKC, a Bulldog’s personality should be kind, peaceful, and dignified.
 Breeders have worked over generations to reduce and remove aggression from this breed, and today, most make excellent family pets because of their friendliness and patience.
-Number five on the AKC’s list of most popular dogs, it’s easy to understand what makes them attractive to criminals.
+It’s easy to understand what makes them attractive to criminals.